-Prospective students who are foreign nationals but have obtained a German university entrance qualification (Abitur, DIA) can enroll in the context of the normal enrollment and application procedure at the KU, irrespective of whether the Abitur was obtained in Germany or at a German school abroad (cf. question 4).
+Prospective students who are foreign nationals but have obtained a German university entrance gualification (Abitur, DIA) can enroll in the context of the normal enrollment and application procedure at the KU, irrespective of whether the Abitur was obtained in Germany or at a German school abroad.

-All other prospective students will have to submit an application via our online portal with the pertaining required documents in order to apply for a place of study.
+All other prospective students will have to submit an application online with the pertaining required documents in order to apply for a place of study.
 Comprehensive information on the required documents is available at the following link: